StewAlexander-com/NetVendor/README.md

 ```

 **What it does:**
+- Creates the history directory if it doesn't exist
 - Archives `vendor_summary.txt` to `history/vendor_summary-YYYYMMDD-HHMMSS.txt`
 - Creates companion `.metadata.json` file with `run_timestamp`, `site`, `change_ticket_id`
 - Generates `history/vendor_drift.csv` with metadata rows and vendor percentage trends